 Our scientists were working on the improvement of pea seed constituents when Professor Claire Domoney made a serendipitous discovery.
 Domoney found that an abundant seed protein was in fact not a classical storage protein but an enzyme, and that the longest clone in her cDNA library encoded for this enzyme.
 The isolation of this clone was an important first step for investigating the molecular and commercial significance of LOX.

 The research group, led by Rod Casey, became the first to show that pea seeds contain two major seed lipoxygenase – LOX-2 and LOX-3 – and several minor ones.

 By the mid-1990s, the team predicted the complete amino acid sequences of the main pea LOX, mapped their genetic positions, and made comparisons with other known LOX sequences.

-We identified mutations affecting the amount of LOX in seeds, in particular a mutant line which lacked one pea seed LOX.
-By crossing this line, through standard plant breeding, and genetic analyses we showed that the mutation behaved as a single, recessive, Mendelian gene.
+Casey and Domoney identified mutations affecting the amount of LOX in seeds, in particular a mutant line which lacked one pea seed LOX.
+By crossing this line, through standard plant breeding, and genetic analyses they showed that the mutation behaved as a single, recessive, Mendelian gene.

 The new pea line, which did not produce the ‘off’ flavours caused by LOX, had the potential to be of commercial significance to the frozen pea industry, as well as in the production of pea protein isolates for use as meat substitutes.